AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

    Since this is the Normal Approval route the priority of the task is set to Medium.
 In addition we give the Approvers group 5 days to complete the Task.
 Assignee is left blank on the Task Tab as we will dynamically assign this in the Advanced Settings Tab.
 We give the Approvers group two possible routes when completing this task: **"Approve and Publish"** if they approve the content and it can be published and **"Send Back for Revision"** if there are issues that the original editor needs to correct.
 The approver can leave comments that the original editor will see if the workflow is returned to him/her.

   Earlier in this tutorial we created a Project Template that included an Approvers Role.
-Each time a new Project is created from this Template a project-specific Group will be created for the Approvers role.
+Each time a new Project is created from this Template a project-specific Group is created for the Approvers role.
 Just like a Participant Step a Task can only be assigned to a User or Group.
 We want to assign this task to the project group that corresponds to the Approvers Group.
 All workflows that are launched from within a Project will have metadata that maps the Project Roles to the Project specific group.

    Copy+Paste the following code in the **Script** text area of the **Advanced Settings **tab.
 This code will read the workflow metadata and assign the task to the Project's Approvers group.
 If it cannot find the approvers group value it will fall back to assigning the task to the Administrators group.